ttgspeed/Sparc/README.md

 ***

-If you distribute a copy or make a fork of the project, you have to credit this project as source.
+If you distribute a copy or make a fork of the project, you must credit this project as source.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.